Apple AI Shareholders Shareholder Proposals SEC

 Similarly to a case at Costco last month, which was reported by Minerva Analytics, Apple has opted to accept the proposal from the NCPPR despite previously submitting a ‘no action’ request with the SEC.
 Interestingly, the shareholder proposal which Costco chose to include at its 2026 AGM on 15 January was from the same proponent.

-As a result of the SEC’s rule change, companies are now being able to block proposals without Commission staff review, something which Apple has utilised to exclude several resolutions.
+As a result of the SEC’s rule change, companies are now being able to block proposals without Commission staff review, something which looks likely to have played a factor in some of the resolutions intended for Apple’s AGM being withdrawn.
 Even before this, the SEC had adopted a stance which was hostile towards shareholders and favourable towards companies.
 This included the Commission rescinded Staff Legal Bulletin (SLB) 14L under Rule 14a-8, replacing it with new guidance in SLB 14M, as covered in Minerva Analytics’ Shareholder Proposal Voting Trends Report 2025.
 This reinstated prior staff guidance on micromanagement, permitting shareholder proposals to be excluded more easily by companies and setting the tone for the SEC’s rolling back of shareholders to hold investee firms to account.

 Litigation may well end up being the only recourse for shareholders to hold their investee companies, which risks drawing them into costly court battles to challenge the exclusion of proposals.
-Even before Apple opted to exclude this, its shareholders have been challenging the company in the legal arena on AI.
-In June, the company’s shareholders filed a lawsuit claiming that it had misled investors over its integration of AI into its digital assistant Siri to boost phone sales.
+Apple shareholders have already legally challenged the company on AI, filing a lawsuit in June claiming that it had misled investors over its integration of AI into its digital assistant Siri to boost phone sales.

 As reported by Minerva Analytics, this led to a sharp decline in the company’s stock price between June 2024 and June 2025, detrimentally impacting shareholders.
 Apple’s long-awaited AI-powered upgrade to Siri is reportedly expected to be made available in the coming months.
 It was announced this week that Apple has formed a multi-year partnership with Google to use some of the key technology from its Gemini AI models to power Siri among other future Apple Intelligence features.

-The SEC’s change in stance is expected to primarily impact ESG-focused proposals, but resolutions from anti-ESG proponents have also been rejected by Apple.
-One of these from the conservative American Family Association requested the company to prepare a publicly available transparency report on the costs and benefits of the company’s decisions regarding its use of child sex abuse material identifying software.
-Apple cited micromanagement as among the reasons for excluding the proposal.
+A shareholder proposal from the conservative American Family Association (AFA) which requested the company to prepare a publicly available transparency report on the costs and benefits of the company’s decisions regarding its use of child sex abuse material identifying software was also withdrawn.
+Apple had filed a ‘no action’ request in October, citing micromanagement as among the reasons for the proposal to be excluded, before reaching an accord with the AFA on the controversial issue the following month.

 AI and its use in relation to such material has been placed under scrutiny by the controversial case surrounding X owner and Tesla CEO Elon Musk’s AI tool Grok which has drawn criticism from both UK and US policymakers.
 Following increasing pressure from across the globe, X has this week announced that Grok not be able to edit photos of real people to show them in revealing clothing in jurisdictions where it is illegal.